Amruth56/TypeScript/README.md

 ## TypeScript
+    Its a superset of JavaScript that adds static typing and other features to enhance JavaScript development.
 # used in :
  1) Angular a modern framework is built entirely in TypeScript.
  2) Vue is written in TypeScript.